 Remember, this is a platform for student voices.
 If you have anything you would like to talk about, if you want to share your experiences or if there is anything else about the radio project you would like to discuss, you can contact us here - ThoRadio

 Click the button to launch the web player or use the link below.
 Here you will find the live stream and podcasts.

 As you can imagine, there will be no live or new content for the foreseeable future.
 Obviously, the welfare of students and staff is of the utmost priority.

-The stream of podcasts will continue to play out and they are available individually from the list on the web player.
+Our stream is currently offline due to a technical issue.
+The podcasts are still available from the list on the web player.

 Votes for School - Show 14

 Anoop, Haseeb and Blessing brought us this week's show and then they headed out to ask pupils their views on the topic released this week which is 'Does the modern world make it harder for deseases to spread?'

 Save the Planet - 4

 Paige and Leigha hosted with Mrs Awan on this episode and were discussing the ozone layer and how human activity has impacted it.